Our Team

 As Compassion Institute has identified, the local and global pressures of fast-paced living can often lead to feelings of burnout, loneliness and conflict.
 Stephen is dedicated to connecting compassion training with the world to create greater individual and societal happiness and peace.

-After serving as Director of Programs in Executive Education at Stanford University, and then as a consultant to business and education organizations, in 2015, she took a leap of faith–quitting her job to take a year off, recover from Silicon Valley-style burnout, and a 20-year career in strategy, marketing, communications, and business development, working alongside executives from leading global technology companies, and start-ups.
-Her first action was to attend Compassion Cultivation Training™ at Stanford; it was transformational, and she was hooked!
-And so began a career redirection to align with her personal passion to be of service to those who serve.
+After serving as Director of Programs in Executive Education at Stanford University, and as a consultant to business and education organizations, in 2015, Julie took a leap of faith–quitting her job to take time off to recover from Silicon Valley-style burnout.
+She redirected a 20-year career in strategy, marketing, communications, and business development, working alongside executives from leading global technology companies and start-ups, to fulfill her dream of serving and supporting the well-being of people who endure high-stress workplaces, through the design and delivery of innovative education strategies and content.
+In parallel, she has pursued contemplative studies and healing practices for more than two decades.

 Shari Carlson (she/her/hers) is honored to lead Compassion Institute’s program in support of clinicians and all workers in the health sector and in partnering with leaders and organizations navigating their own systems transformation journeys.
 She recognizes that fostering a more caring world and promoting well-being requires that we embrace our common humanity and together we engage in self- and collective- care.
 She supports compassionate leadership development at all levels, and purposefully works to advance social justice, celebrate our diversity, and improve equity and inclusion throughout our organizations and systems.